davidlira19/Automated-Builds-CI-CD/docs/README.md

 Continuous deployment also encourages other kinds of continuous action, like analytics, error reporting, and testing.

 Continuous deployment benefits:
-- Automate the repetitive tasks and focus on actual testing.
+- Automate the repetitive tasks and focus on actual testing
-- Make deployments frictionless without compromising security.
-- Connect your existing tools and technologies (such as CI providers or scripts) into a harmonious workflow.
+- Connect your existing tools and technologies (such as CI providers or scripts) into a harmonious workflow
-- Integrate teams and processes with a unified pipeline.
+- Integrate teams and processes with a unified pipeline
 - Create workflows across the development, testing, and production environments
-- Ship both cloud-native and traditional applications in a unified pipeline.
+- Ship both cloud-native and traditional applications in a unified pipeline
-- Improve overall productivity.
+- Improve overall productivity

 How Continuous Deployment works?